Founding Director of the Center for American War Letters

-- Columbia University in the City of New York, Bachelor of Arts in History
+- Columbia University in the City of New York, Bachelor of Arts

-In 2001, Andrew revived the “Armed Services Editions” (ASEs), which are pocket-sized editions of bestselling books given to servicemen and women during World War II.
-Andrew began working with major publishers in 2000 to reissue them, and he has distributed 500,000 free ASEs to U.S. troops around the world, including thousands of books he personally handed out in Baghdad and Kabul.
+Andrew also revived the Armed Services Editions (ASEs), which were pocket-sized editions of bestselling books given to servicemen and women during World War II.
+In 2000, Andrew began working with major publishers to reissue the books, and more than 500,000 free ASEs have been delivered to U.S. troops around the world, including thousands of books that Andrew personally handed out in Baghdad and Kabul.

-A 1993 magna cum laude graduate of Columbia University, Andrew has received, among other accolades, the Daughters of the American Revolution’s Medal of Honor; The Order of Saint Maurice, bestowed by the National Infantryman’s Association; The Free Spirit Award, presented by the Freedom Forum; and the Chairman’s Medal from the National Endowment for the Arts, the highest award given by the chairman of the NEA.
+A 1993 magna cum laude graduate of Columbia University, Andrew has received, among other accolades, the Daughters of the American Revolution’s “Medal of Honor”; “The Order of Saint Maurice,” bestowed by the National Infantryman’s Association; “The Free Spirit Award,” presented by the Freedom Forum; the “Columbia College Young Alumni Achievement Award”; and the “Chairman’s Medal” from the National Endowment for the Arts, the highest award given by the chairman of the NEA.